 ADHD Homosexuality and the DSM

-Until 1974 homosexuality was classified in the DSM as a mental disorder.
-To change this was controversial, but the changing social attitude, not science said that same-sex attraction was a normal variant of sexuality among well-adjusted people.
-Science is about studying the material world, not about making theories to fit moral attitudes in society.
+Homosexuality didn’t suddenly change in 1974.
+There was no medical scientific breakthrough.
+The changing social attitude, not science said that same-sex attraction was a normal variant of sexuality among well-adjusted people.
+Science is about studying the material world, not about making theories to fit moral attitudes in society

 Still the idea of homosexuality as a “mental disorder” continued.
-In the present version, the DSM-IV, there is a “mental disorder” called Gender Identity Disorder.
-Gender Identity Disorder, or GID, is when a person feels that their physical gender does not match their true gender.
+In the DSM-IV, there was a “mental disorder” called Gender Identity Disorder.
+Gender Identity Disorder, or GID, is when a person feels that their physical gender does not match their true gender

 And the issue will continue on into the future.
-The next version of the DSM, the DSM-V, will change Gender Identity Disorder to Gender Incongruence.
+The next version of the DSM, the DSM-V, changed Gender Identity Disorder to Gender Incongruence

 Homosexuality can be called a sin, an inclination, a preference, an orientation, or a lifestyle, but never a mental disorder.

 The attitudes driven by the pharmaceutical industry, schools and other authorities are confusing what ADHD is, and how society can and should understand ADHD.